 - 1. The OEL Program Specialist verifies within the rotation management system that the following items are current and complete: - a.
-Preceptor Information Form/CV - b.
-Preceptor On-boarding Form - c.
-Drug Free Workplace Form - d.
+Updated rotation syllabus - b.
+CV - c.
 Completion of preceptor development CE (2 hours every 2 years) - 2.
-The OEL Program Specialist verifies that the preceptor and site are in good standing with their respective Board of Pharmacy.
-This verification will occur approximately every year.
+The OEL Program Specialist verifies that the preceptor is in good standing with their respective Board of Pharmacy.
+This verification will occur approximately every other year.